The Reality of Rejection

 Jesus experienced rejection.
 As His followers, we should also expect rejection.
 Because we need to understand rejection for Jesus’ sake is a rejection of His message – the gospel!

 You see, the gospel makes a statement about the inherent condition of man: we are not good.
-And this flies in the face of the common perception that man is inherently good.
+And this flies in the face of the common misperception that man is inherently good.
 Jesus Himself said that only God is good (Mark 10:18).
 We are sinful.
 David wrote, “Behold, I was brought forth in iniquity, and in sin my mother conceived me” (Psalm 51:5).
-In Jeremiah 17:9 the prophet stated, “The heart is deceitful above all things, and desperately wicked; Who can know it?”
+And in Jeremiah 17:9 the prophet stated, “The heart is deceitful above all things, and desperately wicked; Who can know it?”
 We shouldn’t be surprised that a message of the good news of God’s love is couched in the bad news that something is terribly wrong with people.

-Naturally, we don’t want to hear that we are born into and live in a state of depravity.
+Naturally, we human beings don’t want to hear that we are born into and live in a state of depravity.
 The late British journalist Malcolm Muggeridge put it this way: “The depravity of man is at once the most empirically verifiable reality but at the same time the most intellectually resisted fact.”

 How will people respond to this uncomfortable knowledge about our true spiritual condition?
 Well, this blast of reality is not so quickly embraced.
 Pride will attempt to reject and rationalize it away.
 In the natural, no one is going to hear that message and respond, “Cool.
 I see your point.
 I’m a filthy, rotten sinner who needs saving.”
 On the other hand, such an admission is a supernatural work of the Holy Spirit showing us our sin and need for a Savior.